EzhilarasanVezhavendan/Ats-tool-check-using-python-Ats-tool-check-using-python/README.md

       #CID is An PRIMary Key
     def reject_reterive(cid):
         rejected_query= "SELECT current_year,current_month,current_day FROM science_day.rejected_canditae WHERE cid='{}'".format(cid)
-    Reteriving the canditate date if he was rejected Previously if Rejected Means He Could Only Able TO apply After The 100 Days
+    Reteriving the candidate date if he was rejected Previously if Rejected Means He Could Only Able TO apply After The 100 Days

      if(coe):
      The COE Will Be True in Ony 2 Conditions
-       1)If The Canditate does not applied for this Previously (OR)
+       1)If The candidate does not applied for this Previously (OR)
-       2)The Canditate Could Apply After 100 of Being Rejected From The ATS Tool if Ats_score >= 4:
+       2)The candidate Could Apply After 100 of Being Rejected From The ATS Tool if Ats_score >= 4:
             insert_query1 = "INSERT INTO slected_canditate (email,mobile_number,cid) VALUES (%s, %s, %s)"
             # Execute the update query with values